openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_F3Net.md

 .. meta::
    :description: Learn how to convert a F3Net model
-                 from Pytorch to the OpenVINO Intermediate Representation.
+                 from PyTorch to the OpenVINO Intermediate Representation.

 `F3Net <https://github.com/weijun88/F3Net>`__ : Fusion, Feedback and Focus for Salient Object Detection